Event Coordinator Interview Questions

-Example: “I believe the successful event coordinators must have a great imagination, flexibility, excellent collaboration skills, good communication skills, and the ability to understand the client’s needs.
+Example: “I believe successful event coordinators must have a great imagination, flexibility, excellent collaboration skills, good communication skills, and the ability to understand the client’s needs.
 The best event coordinators I’ve worked with can take a client’s idea, expand on it, and make it a reality.
 They also develop long-lasting relationships with vendors, site managers, and other event stakeholders.”

 Question: How do you prepare for a kickoff meeting with event stakeholders?

-Example: “When a client engages me for an event, the first thing I do before meeting with them is to research the organization and find out as much about it as I can.
+Example: “When a client engages me for an event, the first thing I do before meeting with them is research the organization and find out as much about it as I can.
 I also try to determine if they’ve had any previous events and the details of those.
 If they provided me some initial information before the kickoff meeting, I would contact my vendors and the site manager to collect some information I can use to discuss the event in detail and set the right expectations with the client.
-The final thing I do is make sure all the client stakeholders are at the meeting so that there are no surprises as the event planning and execution move forward.”
+The final thing I do is make sure all of the client stakeholders are at the meeting so there are no surprises as the event planning and execution move forward.”

 Question: What do you do to stay prepared and organized for your next event?

 Example: “I always try to be prepared for the next event.
 I do this by managing my schedule, keeping a portfolio of ideas and resources, staying in touch with my suppliers and vendors, and reading about different event ideas, venues, and resources.
-I once put together an event and less than five days because of being prepared and having the resources at hand.”
+I once put together an event in less than five days because of being prepared and having the resources at hand.”

 Question: How do you manage a nervous client who is concerned about their event going smoothly?